Azure/ai-toolkit-iot-edge/Skin cancer detection/readme.md

 # Mobile AI: Using Azure Machine Learning to develop Mobile AI applications for the Intelligent Edge

-This full-length tutorial shows how to use Azure Machine Learning services (preview) end to end for creating a machine learning model for Skin Cancer Detection and run it on mobile phones.
+This full-length tutorial shows how to use Azure Machine Learning services (preview) end to end for creating a machine learning model to run it on mobile phones.

-Skin cancer is the most common form of cancer, globally accounting for at least 40% of cases.
-If detected at an early stage, it can be controlled.
-We want to create a mobile AI application to flag a set of images which in turn helps the doctors to be more efficient and only focus on the most critical images.

-For this tutorial, we use the ISIC Skin Cancer dataset (https://isic-archive.com/).
-You can refer to this GitHub link (https://github.com/antriv/ISIC-Dataset-Downloader) to find out how to download this research dataset.
+For this tutorial, we use the ISIC Skin Cancer dataset (https://isic-archive.com/), but you can use the same capabilities we describe below to categorize any number of different objects (e.g. type of fruits).
+You can refer to this GitHub link (https://github.com/antriv/ISIC-Dataset-Downloader) to find out how to download and pre-process this ISIC research dataset.

 In this tutorial, we -
 1) Build the Model using Azure Machine Learning
 2) Convert the model to CoreML